prdepinho/signature/README.md

 pipeline of the project.
 Then I got acquainted with the Poco packages and learned how to make a simple REST server that serves a Fibonacci function, then I prepared a file for unit tests.
-Next I studied how to make signatures and verifications in OpenSSL.
+Next I studied how to make signatures and verifications in OpenSSL, simultaneously figuring how the technology works along with the library.
 This proved to be a challenge because even though the documentation is complete and useful for learning its functions, it doesn't make it easy to get into it, so I struggled to figure out how to make signatures and verifications.
 Whilst the other tools had tutorials and a gentler learning curve, OpenSSL is very dense and hard to get into.
 It is from this challenge that I failed to achieve some objectives.
 I wish I had more time to study it better.
 This was the most time consuming part of the project.
 I wrote tests for the functions and developped the endpoints for the server.

 The sign function should be equivalent to the following commands:
 ```bash